Bentopy: from simple packing to building cellular models

 jq . placements.json

-• Ensure mask dimensions match space size ÷ resolution
+• Ensure mask dimensions match space dimensions ÷ resolution.

-• Use the --inspect-labels-path flag of bentopy-mask, to output a visualization file for the voxel representation of the identified compartments.
+• Use the -b (or --visualize-labels) flag of bentopy-mask to output a gro visualization file for the voxel representation of the identified compartments.

-• Ensure segment names in JSON match molecule names in .itp files
+• Ensure segment names in the .bent file match molecule names in the .itp files.
+Use tags to distinguish different segments of the same structure.

 References